Test Method Validation (TMV) in Medical Device Manufacturing

 When we want to perform a Test Method Validation, we first must distinguish what kind of data our measurement system can provide.
 We already talked about attribute and variable data in our “Cpk of 1,33 is not enough!” blog post.
 Let’s quickly repeat the most essential things:

 Attribute Data: Go/No-Go, Pass/Fail, good/bad; the result is qualitative

 Variable Data: continuous values like 1.78N, 2.45mm, 1.09bar; the result is quantitative

 The following distinction we must make is whether the test is destructive or non-destructive.
 Based on these two questions, we get the following decision tree:

 Figure 1 TMV Decision Tree

 Where do measurement errors come from?

-This blog provides an overview of the topic of test method validation.
-Check out our blog on how to perform different kinds of test method validations.
-We will discuss standard gage R&Rs, gage reproducibility studies and pass/fail (Attribute Agreement Analysis) systems.
+This blog provides an overview of the topic of Test Method Validation.
+Check out our blog posts on how to perform different kinds of Test Method Validation.
+We discuss standard gage R&Rs, gage reproducibility studies and pass/fail (Attribute Agreement Analysis) systems.